DropsThose/Azure-Active-Directory-Lab/README.md

 # Azure-Active-Directory-Lab

+Purpose:
+The purpose of this project is to create a Microsoft Azure Active Directory lab environment for experimenting with Active Directory exploitation.
-This project will go over the steps to create an Active Directory lab environment within Microsoft Azure.
+This project will outline the steps to create an Active Directory lab environment within Microsoft Azure, which will include a virtual network, a Windows Server domain controller, two Windows 10 domain-joined workstations, and a Kali Linux attack box.
+This example uses Windows Server 2022 Datacenter, Windows 10 Enterprise 22H2, and Kali Linux 2024.4.

-At the time of writing, You can create a free account with Microsoft Azure that will give you $200 worth of credits to use in your first 30 days.
+At the time of writing, you can create a free account with Microsoft Azure that will give you $200 worth of credits to use in your first 30 days.

 ![image](https://github.com/user-attachments/assets/77e0304f-4e70-45a4-bfe4-9363539a38db)